 See the Modern Manufacturing Strategy’s industry-led road maps for sector based manufacturing goals, opportunities and actions:

 Our department is strengthening Australia’s ability to access critical products.
-This will position us to respond to disruptions in our international and domestic supply chains.
+The Supply Chain Resilience Initiative (SCRI) will position us to respond to disruptions in our international and domestic supply chains.

 We are working with industry to: